sagemath/trac_to_gh/Issue 3973.md

 # Issue 3973: [with patch, needs review] short_weierstrass_model in characteristic 2 and 3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3973

 Original creator: wuthrich